Arlington, Texas: College sports

-Mansfield Timberview High School's boys basketball 2017 5A state title is the city's most recent boys basketball state title victory.
-Bowie High School's 2005 girls basketball 5A state title is the city's most recent girls state title victory.

 Arlington athletes

 Arlington is the home of several notable athletes.
 1998 American League Rookie of the Year Ben Grieve graduated from Martin High School in 1994.
 Los Angeles Angels of Anaheim outfielder Vernon Wells grew up in Arlington and attended Bowie High School, San Francisco Giants outfielder Hunter Pence attended Arlington High School and played collegiate baseball at The University of Texas at Arlington, and St. Louis Cardinals pitcher John Lackey also played for UTA.
 Lamar High School alumnus Jeremy Wariner won two gold medals in the 2004 Athens Olympics, and the 2005 world championship in the 400 meters in Rome.

 UTA also produced Doug Russell, who won two gold medals in swimming at the Mexico City Olympics in 1968 and for whom a park on campus is named.
 Champion bodybuilder (Mr. Olympia 1998–2005) Ronnie Coleman resides in Arlington.
 Houston Comets Guard Erin Grant grew up in Arlington and attended Mansfield high school.
 NFL wide receiver Mark Clayton, now with the St. Louis Rams, graduated from Sam Houston High School in 2000 and was part of the University of Oklahoma's 2001 national championship team.
 Jared Connaughton, sprinter for the 2008 Canada Olympic team, was a sprinter for the UT Arlington team.
-Myles Garrett, defensive end for the Cleveland Browns and 1st overall pick in the 2017 NFL Draft, graduated from Martin High School in 2014.
+Myles Garrett, defensive end for the Cleveland Browns and 1st overall pick in the 2017 NFL draft, graduated from Martin High School in 2014.

+Motorsports

+In 2026, IndyCar will contest the first ever Grand Prix of Arlington around the AT&T Stadium and Globe Life Field, in collaboration with the Dallas Cowboys and Texas Rangers.